reductive-group/reductive-group.github.io/_drafts/Phonemicity.md

 - Being a syllabic alphabet, one major decision for rook script was how to take advantage of syllable boundaries
 - In the flow of speech, syllable and word boundaries are not naturally marked or translinguistically definable
 - The linguistics standard is onset maximization.
 I believe this soundly fails for English, especially American English
 - The standard used in Korean is referred to as “morphophonemic”.
-Unfortunately I do not understand well what that means for Koreans, but I don’t see a way to consistently prioritize morphology in syllable boundaries for English.
+Unfortunately I do not understand well what that means for Korean speakers, but I don’t see a way to consistently prioritize morphology in syllable boundaries for English.
 There are so many meaningful components of words that take non-systematic forms, I don’t believe most of them can be accommodated.
 (In addition to boundaries in most compound words, there are a handful of prefixes and suffixes that are usually respected in official rook spellings, largely because they don’t excessively interfere with the following.)
 - Instead, syllable boundaries are primarily used to express phonetic and phonological information.
-First and foremost they reflect stress, and they can also
+First and foremost they reflect stress, and they can also imply letters’ sounds are especially influenced by those of particular surrounding letters.

 ## Morphology, phonemics, and phonetics